Free improvisation: Electroacoustic improvisation

-Popular music
+Legacy

-During the mid-to late 1960s, Beatles member Paul McCartney sat quietly through an early AMM session.
-When asked how he liked the music he said "they went on too long".
+Paul McCartney is anecdotally noted as having been an audience member for an AMM performance in 1967, and said that "they went on too long", although he did feel inspired by them.
 Additionally, Syd Barrett of Pink Floyd also sat in at early AMM performances, with Barrett later drawing influences from Keith Rowe's prepared guitar technique in his own psychedelic free-form playing on The Piper at the Gates of Dawn through the use of a zippo lighter as a guitar slide.